Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Political Leaning and Polarization of News Outlets

 \subsection{Results from a Static Analysis}

-First, we implement a static version of our model on the whole 2-year time period, without the MS dynamic component.
-For this, we use an overall audience duplication network $\tilde{\mathcal{G}}_{tr}$, where the weighted edge for each pair of outlets is $\tilde{Y}_{ijr} = \sum_{t =1}^TY_{ijrt}$, and the overall observable leaning-feature is constructed as $\tilde{\ell}_{ir} = T^{-1}\sum_{t =1}^T\ell_{itr}$.
-Panels A, B, C, and D in Fig. \ref{fig:rob} report the estimated (posterior mean) latent coordinates in the latent leaning-individual effect space.
-We notice how the individual effect parameter $\alpha_{ir}$ associated with each news outlet and country may be interpreted in terms of news outlet's engagement, as major national news outlets are concentrated at the top in each graph.
+First, we implement a static version of our model with $d=1$ on the whole 2-year time period, without the MS dynamic component.
+For this, we use an overall audience duplication network $\tilde{\mathcal{G}}_{t}$ for each country, where the weighted edge for each pair of outlets is $\tilde{Y}_{ij} = \sum_{t =1}^TY_{ijt}$, and the overall observed leaning-feature is constructed as ${\tilde{L}_{i} = T^{-1}\sum_{t =1}^T L_{it}}$.
+Panels A, B, C, and D in Figure \ref{fig:rob} report the estimated (posterior mean) latent coordinates in the latent leaning-individual effect space.
+We notice how the individual effect parameter $\alpha_{i}$ associated with each news outlet and country may be interpreted in terms of news outlet's engagement, as major national news outlets are concentrated at the top in each graph.

 We correlate our posterior mean media slant with the results obtained by the PEW Research Survey \citep{mitchell2018western}.
-In this survey, participants were asked to assess the left-right leaning of national news outlets on a 0-6 scale with 0 indicating far left and 6 indicating far right.
+In this survey, participants were asked to assess the left-right leaning of major national news outlets (25 of these also appear in our dataset) on a 0-6 scale with 0 indicating far left and 6 indicating far right.
+To the best of our knowledge, a survey assessing the left-right leaning of all the outlets in our dataset is not available.
 We will refer to the left-right ranking obtained by PEW Research as the PEW Research index.
-We find that the PEW Research index has a $0.73$ correlation with our estimated latent leaning, see Panel E in Fig. \ref{fig:rob}.
+We find that the PEW Research index has a $0.73$ correlation with our estimated latent leaning, see Panel E in Figure \ref{fig:rob}.
 Moreover, we notice the presence of both a left-leaning cluster (bottom-left) and a right-leaning cluster (top-right).

-As a robustness check, we increase $d$ and assess whether considering a higher dimensional space has an impact on the agreement between the latent leaning and the PEW Research index.
-We notice that most of the information is retained by one single dimension and that the impact of considering one more latent dimension is negligible (see Fig. \ref{fig:robustness_dimension} in the Appendix).
+As a further validation, Figure \ref{fastgreedy} in Appendix \ref{H:furtherplots} (\citealp{Casarin2025Supplement}) provides a comparison between the estimated leaning and the partition obtained via traditional cluster analysis, using the Fast Greedy algorithm (\citealp{clauset2004finding}).
+This algorithm provides an optimal number of clusters larger than two and in itself is not able to discriminate between left and right-leaning outlets or rank news outlets on the political spectrum.
+Nevertheless, a graphical inspection shows that both the PEW score and our leaning measure can be used to separate the clusters (different symbols) into two large groups: left-wing outlets (bottom-left quadrant) and right-wing outlets (top-right quadrant), coherently with the cluster analysis partition.